Something creates dark, foreboding atmospheres. Cold, empty spaces filled with noisy dissonance to chill your soul with

 From artful and creative use of synthesizers to complex, but never overwhelming drumming patterns, to guitar shreds and palm mutations, you get it all.
 Sometimes this sounds like one of those horror movies, just before the catastrophe strikes.
 And this for 41 long minutes of terror.
 Add to that Black Metal rasps and screams of all types, monologues, and – behold – some demon talking to you.
 Sometimes this feels like a haunted multi-dimensional bubble that appeared for some reason in our world.

-Dodecahedron definitely pushes boundaries with a progressive mix of Avant-Garde Metal and Black Metal.
+Dodecahedron definitely pushes boundaries with a progressive mix of Avant-Garde and Black Metal.
 And I have trouble finding sound-alikes to Kwintessens.
-Even if you get similarities to bands like Cryptae or Hope Drone at times, whatever slight they may be.
+Even if you get similarities to bands like Cryptae, Vanad Varjud, or Hope Drone at times, whatever slight they may be.
 The amount of dissonant disharmony amazes right from the start.
 You’ll even get through the intro without realizing that it is one.

-Yet you will find out that the first two tracks Prelude and Tetrahedon: The Culling of the Unwanted from the Earth are just warm-ups.
+Yet, you will find out that the first two tracks Prelude and Tetrahedron: The Culling of the Unwanted from the Earth are just warm-ups.
 The real deal starts with the excellent Hexahedron: The Tilling of the Human Soil.
-This one lures you into some sort of security with the most coherent parts of the album, just to descend into a mayhem of sounds like so many steely space rocks.
-This sounds in places like an extreme version of the latest of Todgeglichter times five.
+This one lures you into some sort of security with the most coherent parts of the album, just to descend into a mayhem of sounds like so many steely space rocks. the track indeed sounds in places like an extreme version of the latest of Todgeglichter times five.

-Now, it is interesting how the sound becomes more dishevelled as the record moves through the second half.
+Now, it is interesting how the sound becomes more disheveled as the record moves through the second half.
 And indeed, this type of disjointed bedlam is part of the story and design.

 The way Dodecahedron makes this primeval protoplasm called The Entity come to life in XII Dodecahedron An Ill-Defined Air of Otherness disconcerts the mind of the listener.
 A dreary soundscape painted in shades of icy grey as cold as Hel’s realm.
 True Lovecraft-esque fashion, beyond the cold wastelands of Kadath.
 Way beyond.